AK4TRl/RLinStockmarket/ReadMe.md

-## TD3-LIKE Strategy FOR StocketMarket
+## SAC-LIKE Strategy FOR StocketMarket

 Our goal is to apply RL to quantitative trading, enabling intelligent agents to complete trades in that complex environment.